Kinangop, Kenya · Founded on a Promise · Est. 2026

 Memphis, Tennessee, USA

-Rev. Dr. Samson N. Gitau
+Rev. Dr. Canon Samson Gitau

 Episcopal Chaplain, University of Memphis · Author of five published works